carlosfrias/apigee-setup-ansible/installations/devportal/README.md

-# Apigee Private Cloud AIO Installer
+# Apigee Private Cloud Dev Portal Installer
-This script will install the `aio` profile of the Edge installation.
+This script will install the `devportal` profile of the Edge installation.

 ## Usage:
 This is an Ansible script and require Ansible.
 Please follow the usage instructions below: